UwUDev/ygege/docs/docker-guide.md

 ## 4. Launch the service

-In the folder where you have your `compose.yml’ :
+In the folder where you have your `compose.yml`:

 ```bash
 docker compose up -d
 ```

-The service will then be available on your machine’s `8715` port.
+The service will then be available on your machine's `8715` port.

 ---

 ## 5. Verify the functioning

-- View the container logs :
+- View the container logs:

 ```bash
 docker logs -f ygege